 Giyas Ibrahimov and Bayram Mammadov are students and members of NIDA, a pro-democracy youth movement.
 The graffiti for which they were arrested read “Happy Slave Day”, a play on the slogan “Happy Flower Day” which is celebrated on 10 May, the former President’s birthday.
 On the other side of the statue the activists used obscene language in messages of political protest.

 Bayram Mammadov’s court hearings continue.
-If found guilty, he could face a similar sentence.
+If found guilty, he could face similar charges.